Asset Protection Planning

 Asset Protection Planning looses effectiveness after creditor problems arise.
 Some kinds of asset protection must be in place years before your problems arise.
 Once the creditors are after a person, there is less we can do to help.
 Don’t wait until too late, begin your Asset Protection Planning today.

-Who can help me with my Asset Protection Planning?
+Who can help me with Asset Protection?

 Many places provide asset protection planning in one form or another.
 Research asset protection planning online, call your insurance agent (highly recommended), and visit with an attorney.
 We at Maxfield Law are experienced in litigating and collecting assets from others so we know well what works and what does not work in Asset Protection Plans.
 Attorney Paul R. Maxfield has assisted clients in putting together Asset Protection Plans that have served his clients well.